Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Jack Dorsey - Twitter, Inc.

 Thank you, Lloyd.
 As it relates to the video strategy and our differentiation, we think we have significant differentiation in the live video premium category given the uniqueness of Twitter.
 Twitter is what's happening, and our audience is coming, leaning forward, looking to see what's happening.
 It's an influential audience, it's an audience in discovery mode and it's an audience that's connected to each other.
 The biggest point I want to emphasize is the one I made upfront which is we're building live off of a position of strength.
 That position of strength is that people have been on the platform for more than a decade talking about these events already.
-All we're simply doing is taking all those tweets and bringing them together through our machine learning and putting it into a great time line that gives them the best of that conversation with the companion video that goes along with it which should more conversation, faster distribution and more discussion.
+All we're simply doing is taking all those tweets and bringing them together through our machine learning and putting it into a great timeline that gives them the best of that conversation with the companion video that goes along with it which should more conversation, faster distribution, and more discussion.

 The greatest testament we have for our ability to compete in the marketplace while we may be smaller than others is we're renewing our deals.
 We've renewed the vast majority of our deals that we've anniversaried and the signs on the deals that we've already done and that need to be renewed are very positive.
 Getting to 1,200 hours of live streaming content up from 600 hours in our first quarter of Q4 is also a testament to the value proposition we can deliver.
 We've gone head to head with a number of our competitors with the same exact content streaming at the same exact time, and we've been able to beat our competitors whether it's in sports, whether it's in news and politics, whether it's in eSports because we have a different audience that's highly engaged with this content already and has an interest in it.
 And so that has helped us deliver.

 Our advertising product is also very differentiated.
 We have mid-stream video ads as well as pre-roll ads.
 We're not just licensing live content.
-We're licensing the live content for all of the Twitter windows, in-progress, highlight windows, post events windows and then on-demand windows and that's also differentiated.
-It allows us to put more of the content into the home time line which is where people spend the majority of their time and create somewhat of a productivity loop across that live video that is the starting point for the windows that come after it all contributing to the value for our advertising partners and of course our content owners that are trying to reach a younger, global audience that's hard to reach.
+We're licensing the live content for all of the Twitter windows, in-progress, highlight windows, post events windows, and then on-demand windows and that's also differentiated.
+It allows us to put more of the content into the home timeline which is where people spend the majority of their time and create somewhat of a productivity loop across that live video that is the starting point for the windows that come after it, all contributing to the value for our advertising partners and of course our content owners that are trying to reach a younger, global audience that's hard to reach.

-One of the points I'll give you anecdotally is that we've been able to deliver an audience for our content partners that's younger than their other forms of distribution and that has been incremental, but we recently did a study that actually showed not only do we drive incremental reach for our content partners we're also doing it for our advertising partners.
+One of the points I'll give you anecdotally is that we've been able to deliver an audience for our content partners that's younger than their other forms of distribution and that has been incremental, but we recently did a study that actually showed not only do we drive incremental reach for our content partners, we're also doing it for our advertising partners.
 We did a study – couple of studies with Nielsen on total ad ratings and based on those studies we've been able to provide an average of a 6% incremental reach to television campaigns against targeted demographics.
 The incremental reach that skews toward the 18-year to 24-year olds is actually 25% relative to what they get on TV and that's an audience that hard to reach in that medium and so we're adding incremental value and reach for advertisers as well with a format that they're familiar with and comfortable with, which is their video content in advertising.

 As it relates to your second question, our over-the-top strategy is much broader than Roku.
 We have a video app that's on Apple TV.
 We also are on Amazon Fire in addition to Microsoft Xbox and Roku is a new addition to that distribution.
 As we move to 24/7 programming in sports and news, we think those larger screens will be more accessible and more valuable to individuals as opposed to episodic content throughout the week, so we'll always be on.
 We want to be a dependable place for people to see what's happening in live and these over-the-top platforms will give a better viewing experience for that type of content.